nkendrick101/codetube/README.md

 ## Expose the Application to the Wider Internet

-Optionally, you can expose the application to the wider Internet using [ngrok](http://ngrok.com/) using `ngrok http <port>`.
-Once ngrok is running, open up your browser and go to your ngrok URL.
+Optionally, you can expose the application to the wider Internet via a subdomain in [ngrok](http://ngrok.com/).
 It will look something like this: `http://<sub-domain>.ngrok.io`.

 ## Example Pages